Unique Priscilla: Personal life

 Unique Priscilla met actor Bucek Depp in 1997 on the set of the series Anak Menteng, they were married on 6 January 2001 by the laws of the Islam and Christianity.
 This interfaith marriage ended in divorce because of Bucek's repetitive cheating, which led him to leave home early in January 2007.
 The two had a daughter together, Arla Ailani Muchtar, who went to live with her mother after the collapse of their household.

 She quickly married again in 2008 with Aminzar Rifky Zarkoni (born 14 May 1968), the Director of PT.
 Odira ENERGY Persada, a company that participates in the development of oil and natural gas in Indonesia.
-The couple had a son, Daniel Altan Nubuane, born in 2009.
+The couple have a son, Danial Altan Nubhuani, born in 2009.

 Her family property located in Ciputat, Tangerang, has over forty-five different species of animals including tigers, leopards and bears.
 Her late father had been thus nicknamed by the neighborhood "Si Raja Hutan" ("The King of the Jungle") because of this exotic collection.